Tilea Campaign Part 33

 The enemy’s cannons now shifted their aim and lobbed two iron roundshots at the wall to the east of the gate.
 Once again, the shots buried themselves into the stone, flaring cracks from their points of impact, but the wall stood.

 (Game Note: Biagino down to one wound.
-The witch was a more complicated matter – which began a debate concerning the rules.
+The sorceress was a more complicated matter – which began a debate concerning the rules.
 See the note below this post, but if you do, brace yourself for a full and frantic foray deep into the 8th ed WFB rules!)

 As both the undead commanders reeled, Lord General Alessio Falconi of Portomaggiore led his Sea Wolves in a ladder assault of the wall.